apache/trafficcontrol/docs/source/development/traffic_ops.rst

 #.
 Use the ``reset`` and ``upgrade`` :option:`command`\ s of :program:`admin` (see :ref:`database-management` for usage) to set up the ``traffic_ops`` database(s).
 #.
-(Optional) To load the 'KableTown' example/testing data set into the tables, use the :file:`app/bin/db/setup_kabletown.pl` script.

-	.. note:: To ensure proper paths to Perl libraries and resource files, ``setup_kabletown.pl`` should be run from within the ``app/`` directory.

-#.
 Run the :atc-file:`traffic_ops/install/bin/postinstall` script, it will prompt for information like the default user login credentials
 #.
 To run Traffic Ops, follow the instructions in :ref:`to-running`.